 There are three CV sections that are absolutely necessary: contact information, work experience, and education.
-Without these, your CV will be incomplete.
+Without these elements, your CV will be incomplete.
 Your contact information is necessary for any interested party to contact you, such as recruiters or employers.
 Your Work History section is required to showcase your professional experience and achievements.
-Your Education section is needed to show your educational background and academic achievements.
-These three sections together make a complete, if minimal, CV.
+Your academic CV section is needed to highlight your educational background and scholastic achievements.
+These three sections together make a complete, if minimal, curriculum vitae.

 Some sections, while not absolutely necessary, can be a significant asset for your CV and are highly recommended.
 These sections add more depth to your CV when packaged together with the mandatory sections, and can be a great way to showcase your experience outside of the regular work experience/education format.
 These sections include your Summary and Skills sections.